-Data from O3 monitors in Santa Barbara County are utilized to inform the public on air quality through air quality index (AQI) reporting and air quality mapping.
+Data from $O_3$ monitors in Santa Barbara County are utilized to inform the public on air quality through air quality index (AQI) reporting and air quality mapping.
 Additionally, the data from these sites are compared to the federal and state standards to assess whether Santa Barbara County is in attainment of those standards.

-The minimum monitoring requirements for O3 are listed in Table 2.1.
-Santa Barbara County has nine O3 monitors, with eight of these being SLAMS monitors that meet EPA requirements.
-Santa Barbara County has a design value of 0.065 ppm for the federal O3 standard, based on 2017 - 2019 data; this design value meets the federal 8-hour O3 standard of 0.070 ppm.
-Santa Barbara County was recently re-designated as attainment for the state O3 standard, effective July 1,

-20201.
-There were three stations in Santa Barbara County that recorded concentrations of O3 in excess of the federal and state 8-hour O3 standards in 2019.
-The highest 8-hour O3 value recorded in Santa Barbara County in 2019 was 0.072 ppm measured at the Las Flores Canyon #1 monitoring station on October 6, 2019.
-The Paradise Road and Carpinteria locations also exceeded the 8-hour standard with a recorded value of 0.071 ppm on the same day.
+The minimum monitoring requirements for $O_3$ are listed in Table 2.1.
+Santa Barbara County has nine $O_3$ monitors, with eight of these being SLAMS monitors that meet EPA requirements.
+Santa Barbara County has a design value of 0.065 ppm for the federal $O_3$ standard, based on 2018 - 2020 data; this design value meets the federal 8-hour $O_3$ standard of 0.070 ppm.
+Santa Barbara County was recently re-designated as attainment for the state $O_3$ standard, effective July 1, 2020.
+There were four stations in Santa Barbara County that recorded concentrations of $O_3$ in excess of the federal and state 8hour $O_3$ standards in 2020.
+The highest 8-hour $O_3$ value recorded in Santa Barbara County in 2020 was 0.085 ppm measured at the Paradise Road monitoring station on August 19 and 21, 2020.